Looking for the Closest Beach to Charlotte NC?

 Topsail Beach is the smallest of three communities that are located on Topsail Island (pronounced “Tops’l”).
 Some say the name comes from when pirates roamed this area and hit their boats in the channel between the mainland and the island.
 You would only be able to see their top sail on the boat.
 Some say Blackbeard’s treasure is still buried here somewhere.

-Currently, there are two ways to get to the island, one is a high-rise bridge on the north side and the second is a swing bridge to Surf City.
+Currently, there are two ways to get to the island: one on the north and a new bridge that replaced the swing bridge leading to Surf City.
 Topsail is a place where sea turtles come to nest and lay their eggs, usually between April and September.
 Topsail is known for its turtle conservation efforts.
-Come enjoy their beautiful beaches, and explore the history.
+Come enjoy their beautiful beaches and explore the history.

 Distance: 271 miles | Time: 5 hr

 It was built in the 1950s and has been rebuilt several times due to storms.
-It’s one of the longest piers on the NC coast at almost 4 miles long!
+It’s one of the longest piers on the NC coast, stretching 1,000 feet over the ocean!

 Hammocks Beach State Park